phamfoo/emus/README.md

 [![Stable Release](https://img.shields.io/npm/v/emus.svg)](https://npm.im/emus) [![license](https://badgen.now.sh/badge/license/MIT)](./LICENSE)

-Start the Android Emulator or the iOS Simulator from the command line.
+Start the Android Emulator and the iOS Simulator from the command line.
 This cli gives you a list of virtual devices available on your machine, with the most recently opened (from the cli) at the top.

 ![](screenshot.png)